 Examples of great VR marketing campaigns

 A less action-packed but equally effective approach was Patron’s “The Art of Patron” VR campaign.
-The Tequila company used VR to tell their audience the story of how their product is made.
-They begin in an agave field and end at a glamorous night event.
+The tequila company used VR to tell their audience the story of how their product is made, beginning in an agave field and ending at a glamorous night event.

-You might be thinking how does this relate to you, your business, and the modern workplace?
+You might be thinking: how does this relate to you and your business?

 Creating an emotional connection with visitors to your website is one of the most effective ways to increase conversion rates.
 Brands that aim to emotionally connect with their audience outperform competitors by 26%.
 Creating a compelling experience that your audience will remember is something all eCommerce businesses should aim to do, and VR makes this easier.

-An emotionally engaged customer is three times more likely to re-purchase and recommend your product or service.
-They are also over 40% less likely to seek alternative brands.
-It’s important for you not to just use VR as a technology but a tool to tell a story with.
+It’s important not to just use VR as a technology but as a tool to tell a story with.

-Creating a synergy between online and physical experiences is the essence of VR and ecommerce businesses have a lot to gain from the VR world.
-When implemented correctly, this technology has the ability to exponentially improve the customer experience and boost ecommerce sales.
+Creating a synergy between online and physical experiences is the essence of VR.
+If you can harness its immersive capabilities, you’ll have a lot to gain from the VR world—from conversions all the way through to customer engagement and retention.